top of page

 Practices Available

 Before any cost-share practice can be recommended for your farm, you must first meet with the District and have an updated conservation plan (conservation plans are good for 3 years).
-The below list is to give you an idea of the different practices that are available this program year (July 1, 2023 - June 30, 2024).
+The below list is to give you an idea of the different practices that are available this program year (July 1, 2024 - June 30, 2025).
+Use the arrows below the table to see other practices.

 There are a variety of cost-share practices available for: